dipeshbabu/ccm-final-project/README.md

 ## Overview

-In this research, we modeled Blackjack as a Markov Decision Process (MDP) and applied various utility functions to investigate how different risk preferences influence decision-making.
+In this research, we modeled Blackjack as a Markov Decision Process (MDP) and applied various utility functions such as Linear, Exponential, Quadratic, Logarithimic, and Quartic - to investigate how different risk preferences influence decision-making.
 We used dynamic programming techniques to derive optimal policies and analyzed the outcomes using simulations and data analysis.

 ## Key Features